How to Save Money at University

 Buy everything second-hand and make it your own

 I have clothes, books, shoes, handbags and even perfumes second-hand and most of it is really good stuff!
-I got a designer handbag for £6, a really comfy Jumper for £2.
+I got a designer handbag for £6 and a really comfy Jumper for £2.
 My university books were all under £10 and my normal reading books were generally free (Books for Free).

-Ebay, Books for Free, Oxfam Bookshop, World of Books, Amazon and charity shops are your friend people!
+EBay, Books for Free, Oxfam Bookshop, World of Books, Amazon, and charity shops are your friends people!

 A lot of students don’t get an NUS card and that’s fine, but I found the savings to be worth it.
 An NUS costs £12 a year – you pay in one go and they send it to you.
 You get a discount at various shops.
 The best discounts for me were from Superdrug (10%) Co-Op (10%) and more recently Starbucks (10%) I am going to miss my NUS card when it runs out in a few weeks!